 Leases in terms of which the Group assumes substantially all of the risks and rewards of ownership are classified as finance leases.
-Finance leases are stated at an amount equal to the lower of fair value and the present value of minimum lease payments at the inception of the lease, less accumulated depreciation and impairment losses.
+Finance leases are stated at an amount equal to the lower of fair value and the present value of minimum lease payment at inception of the lease, less accumulated depreciation and impairment losses.